groupRoute/groupRoute/README.md

 no tabs on bottom

-email to send the thing to when we're done: info@investin.org Closes Feb 25th
+# Timeline
+Competition closes: February 25th
 Winners announced: March 15th
-Awards Ceremony: May 5th
+Awards ceremony: May 5th

+Email to send the thing to when we're done: info@investin.org

 :)